Expenses and Floats

 4) Accounting for floats

-Best practice generally requires the Production Accountant to have a separate account in the accounting ledger for each person having a float.
-There will generally need to be a ‘cash in hand’ account which reflects monies drawn from the bank but not yet advanced to anyone (this money should be in the company safe) and when some of this money is advanced to a member of the production team, entries need to be put through to the accounting records to reflect the transfer of money from the ‘cash in hand’ to that individual’s float account.
+Best practice generally requires the Production Accountant to have a separate account in the balance sheet for each person having a float.
+Where floats are paid in cash (ie, on some overseas shoots), there will need to be a ‘cash in hand’ account which reflects monies drawn from the bank but not yet advanced to anyone (this money should be in the company safe) and when some of this money is advanced to a member of the production team, entries need to be put through to the accounting records to reflect the transfer of money from the ‘cash in hand’ to that individual’s float account.
 The Production Accountant should frequently agree the levels of individuals’ floats with them so that no misunderstandings occur.

 5) Float holders’ responsibility